-The Secret World of Gases is a two-year national programme that will engage, inspire and involve school-age children and their families with the amazing stories and science of gases.
-The programme will investigate the latest innovations, dispel myths and explore how gases will be used for a greener future.
-Delivery of the activities will commence in 2018.
+The Secret World of Gases is a two-year national programme that is engaging, inspiring and involving school-age children and their families with the amazing stories and science of gases.
+The programme investigates the latest innovations, dispels myths and explores how gases will be used for a greener future.